Prime Minister of Laos: Pre-constitutional period (1975–91)

 The absence of a constitution influenced Laos' institutions.
 Souphanouvong, the Chairman of the SPA Standing Committee, was elected Chairman of the SPA Constitutional Drafting Commission.
 Between 1975 and 1984, however, none of its work was made public.
 In 1984, the SPA announced the creation of two subcommittees of the Constitutional Drafting Commission.
 The lack of an institutionalised structure led the party to bypass state structures in decision-making; the LPRP Secretariat, for example, bypassed the SPA.
 It reshuffled the First Government in January 1982, in violation of the law.
 No explanation has been given for why it took so long to write a constitution; Vietnam approved a constitution four years after reunification, and the People's Republic of Kampuchea took two.
-Laos, influenced by reforms in Vietnam and the rest of the socialist world by the mid-1980s, called for SPA elections in 1988.
+Laos, influenced by reforms in Vietnam and the rest of the communist world by the mid-1980s, called for SPA elections in 1988.
 At the assembly's first plenary session, party leaders reported that the draft constitution was nearly finished.
 On 14 August 1991, the SPA adopted the first constitution of the Lao People's Democratic Republic.

 Constitutional system (1991–present)

 The new constitution changed the chairman of the Council of Government back to prime minister.
 It affirmed the LPRP's role, defining it as the "leading nucleus" of the state.
-The government's executive branch was strengthened.
+The state's executive organ was strengthened.
 The Prime Minister's power was reduced, and the president's was increased; the Prime Minister had appointed provincial governors, but the president did under the new constitution.
 The President now had the right to appoint and dismiss the Prime Minister and ministers in accordance with the National Assembly.
 According to scholar Stephen T. Johnson, the new presidency was comparable to the President of France during the Fifth Republic.
 The prime minister was responsible for guiding the work of government ministries, committees, provincial governors and mayors.

 The constitution was amended in 2013 and 2015.
 Amendments in 2013 were needed to "reflect the political and economic reality of contemporary Laos", and in 2015 it was amended to "respond to the Party's renovation policies and the country's development vision until 2030".
 The 2015 amendments gave the National Assembly the power to appoint and dismiss the prime minister and the government, removing from the president the power to appoint the prime minister.